sen-tou/stvbyr-tech/content/blog/sync-obsidian-vault-to-a-synology-home-server-with-git.md

 ### Synology

-Login to the webinterface of your Synology.
+Login to the web interface of your Synology.

 #### 1. Create a shared folder for git repositories